AliMehraji/Documents/posts/python-envs-dockerfile.md

 ### [PIP_INDEX_URL][pip-env-variable]

-THis Environment Variable is used for on-premises/private PYPI artifactory.
+This environment variable is used for on-premises/private PYPI artifactory.

 > pip’s command line options can be set with environment variables using the format `PIP_<UPPER_LONG_NAME>`.
 >
 > Dashes (`-`) have to be replaced with underscores (`_`).

-Example, invoke `pip --help` to get the cli options (flags)
+Example:

 `--disable-pip-version-check` --> `PIP_DISABLE_PIP_VERSION_CHECK` </br></br>
 `--timeout` --> `PIP_TIMEOUT` </br></br>
 `--no-color` --> `PIP_NO_COLOR` </br></br></br>

+> invoke `pip --help` to get the cli options (flags)

 ```bash
   General Options: